rxse/Ranorex-Vunit/README.md

 ## What's in this repo?

-Use this repository to drop your feedback, feature requests, or issues you may have found when using our Chrome browser extension.
+Use this repository to drop your feedback, feature requests, or issues you may have found when using our browser extension.
 We'd love to know what you think of it!

 ## How do I get this cool Chrome Extension?